-Public health crises such as pandemics or similar outbreaks could materially and adversely affect our preclinical studies and clinical trials, business, financial condition and results of operations.
+Public health crises such as pandemics or similar outbreaks could materially and adversely affect our preclinical and clinical trials, business, financial condition and results of operations.

-Our business is currently being adversely affected and could be materially and adversely affected in the future by the evolving effects of the COVID-19 pandemic.
+In March 2020, the World Health Organization declared COVID-19 a global pandemic and the United States declared a national emergency with respect to COVID-19.
+In response to the COVID-19 pandemic, "shelter in place" orders and other public health guidance measures have been implemented across much of the United States and Europe, including in the locations of our offices, clinical trial sites, key vendors and partners.
 We expect that our clinical development program timelines will be negatively affected by COVID-19, which could materially and adversely affect our business, financial condition and results of operations.
-We have implemented a work-from-home policy for all staff members excluding those necessary to maintain minimum basic operations.
-Our ongoing increased reliance on personnel working from home may present operational and workplace culture challenges, negatively impact productivity or disrupt, delay or otherwise adversely impact our business.
-This could also increase our cybersecurity risk, create data accessibility concerns and make us more susceptible to communication disruptions, any of which could adversely impact our business operations.
+Further, due to "shelter in place" orders and other public health guidance measures, we have implemented a work-from-home policy for all staff members excluding those necessary to maintain minimum basic operations.
+Our increased reliance on personnel working from home may negatively impact productivity, or disrupt, delay or otherwise adversely impact our business.
+For example, with our personnel working from home, some of our research activities that require our personnel to be in our laboratories will be delayed.
 We have also experienced delays in availability and shipping of preclinical and clinical supplies and delays in vendor services caused by understaffing or illness.
 However, to date, these delays have not materially impacted our business.

-As a result of the COVID-19 pandemic, or similar pandemics, and related public health guidance measures, we have and may in the future experience disruptions that could materially and adversely impact our clinical trials, business, financial condition and results of operations.
+As a result of the COVID-19 pandemic, or similar pandemics, and related "shelter in place" orders and other public health guidance measures, we have and may in the future experience disruptions that could materially and adversely impact our clinical trials, business, financial condition and results of operations.
 Potential disruptions include but are not limited to: